FloatingBrioche/aws-data-streaming-app/docs/README.md

 ## **Tests and checks**

-A Makefile is provided using which offers the following commands:
+A Makefile is provided which offers the following commands:

-- `make create-environment`: creates the venv and installs dependencies
+- `make requirements`: creates the venv and installs dependencies
 - `make tf-check`: runs the terraform fmt and validate commmands
 - `make security-test`: runs the bandit security check and saves the report to docs/security.txt
 - `make run-black`: runs the black linter